An offshore structuring strategy can be one of the best things you do for your business.

 Likewise, if you already have multiple companies, try the exercise below for one of your existing business to see if you have the best structure possible.

-Think about where you will be sending payments to, receiving payments from, what currencies you’ll use and how you need to receive them (i.e. credit cards, wire transfers, cash payments, e-wallets, payment processors, etc.).
+Think about where you will be sending payments to and receiving payments from.
+Also, consider the currencies you’ll use and how you need to receive them.
+Do you need to get paid via credit cards or wire transfers?
+How about cash payments, e-wallets, or payment processors?

 Take a look at the banks that align with the banking needs that you identified when answering the questions above.
 Do those banks accept companies from the Panama or BVI?
 How about a Cook Islands Trust or a Nevis LLC?